Regional Food Transportation for Texas Farmers

 • Sustainable Communities: infrastructure analysis, local and regional food systems

-To address these challenges, the objectives of this project are to:
+To address the challenges that farmers face in reaching urban markets, the objectives of this project are to:

-• Provide an increased understanding of the transportation capabilities and needs of Texas farmers;
+• Increase our understanding of the transportation capabilities and needs of small and medium-scale Texas farmers

-• Define and reach consensus on a set of regional food transportation system functions that are necessary to address existing shortcomings;
+• Define and reach consensus on a set of regional food transportation collaboration platform functions that are necessary to address existing shortcomings

-• Design a transportation management tool that will enable farmers to connect with one another and with regional transportation providers;
+• Design a transportation collaboration platform that will enable farmers to connect with one another and with regional transportation providers

-• Prototype and pilot the transportation management tool.
+• Prototype and test the transportation management tool to elicit and integrate farmer feedback

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.